-The College examination is held at Eton in May.
-Candidates must be over 13 and under 14 on 1st September of the calendar year of the examination (but there is flexibility over the year of entry for boys with a September or October birthday).
+The College examination is held at Eton in late April and/or early May.
+Candidates must be over 13 and under 14 on 1st September of the calendar year of the examination.
 Entries should be returned to the College examination secretary by the date shown on the current Prospectus: there are no other preliminary registration formalities.

 During year 8 we offer several open afternoons to familiarise likely candidates and their parents with college and with the scholarship

 In most papers of the examination there is a wide range of questions, so that any clever boy has ample opportunity to prove his worth; the examiners are keen to reward boys who show real ability, even if in only a limited field.
 Every candidate must take the four compulsory papers (English, mathematics A, science, and general paper I) and at least three of the optional papers (a tripartite paper with questions on history, geography and divinity; French or Spanish; Latin; Greek; mathematics B, general paper II).
 The examiners assess a candidate on his performance in the four compulsory papers and his best three optional papers.

 Boys who have done quite well in the King’s Scholarship examination and who already have a conditional place in the school may be exempted from the Common Entrance examination as a final qualification for entry, but this is not automatic.
 A boy’s present headmaster should be the key adviser on whether an attempt at the scholarship is appropriate as a means of entry in preference to Common Entrance on the basis of his abilities and all-round activities.

 The scholarship prospectus and application documents may be downloaded here.
 Alternatively, an email request can be made to the College examination secretary.